igorwaw/web-advent/content/2015/13-table/index.md

 * the table is round, so you have to also add happiness between last person and first person - the easiest way is to add the first person again at the end.

-Possible optimizations: similar to day 9, you can skip sitting arrangements that are the reverse of another sitting arrangement, but I didn't bother as the program was fast enough.
+Possible optimisations: similar to day 9, you can skip sitting arrangements that are the reverse of another sitting arrangement, but I didn't bother as the program was fast enough.
 Though I can clearly see how it grows with the size of the dataset: on an old laptop it took 0.2s for the first part and 1.4s for the second part with one extra